 - Provide therapy interventions via RTI initiatives as directed by problem-solving teams

 - Perform other duties as directed by principals and supervisors

-The Exceptional Learners Collaborative currently has 10 speech language pathologists on staff who support school and programs throughout the consortium of member districts.
+The Exceptional Learners Collaborative currently has ten Speech Language Pathologists on staff who support schools and programs throughout the consortium of member districts.